donaldh/mef-nrp-yang/README.md

 mef-nrp-yang
 ============

+The yang directory contains hand-written YANG modules.

-The yang directory contains all the YANG models that have been generated from the MEF NRP_Interface model using the xmi2yang tool.
+The yang-gen directory contains all the YANG modules that have been generated from the MEF NRP_Interface model using the xmi2yang tool.

 ## xmi2yang